bburwell/HA-Sports-Scores/README.md

 ### Dashboards directory has the following dashboard code:
 - US Sports (NHL/NFL/UFL/MLB/NBA/WNBA/WTA/ATP/PGA/LIV/LPGA)
+- There is also a playoffs dashboard.
+I have been working to create a bracket format for the sports.
+I will continue to refine but this at least gives me something closer to what I am looking for in a bracket.
+This will eventually get rolled into their respective sports once I am comfortable with the design.
+- - The flow is I grab data from an ESPN endpoint based on the playoff date.
+The downside is it will need to be manually update the date each year, but will work on that later.
+  - I then filter out the groups by whatever defines that group.
+This is done in the Template.yaml.
+NCAA Mens for example is First Four/West/Midwest/South/East/Sweet 16/Elite 8/Final 4/Championship, NCAA Women's are Regions, NFL is AFC/NFC/etc., and MLB is AL/NL/etc.
+  - I then use the Flex-table card probably not how its desined to be used.
+I use it as a single customizeable, html column.
+  - Screen shots of what each looks like are below.
 - Soccer (Premier/Championship/English League 1/English League 2/ENL/Budesliga/Bundesliga2/MSL/NWSL)
 - US College NCAA (Mens Football/Mens Basketball)
 - March Madness